 Unlike other most parks, however, pets are not permitted on any trail within Mueller State Park, so if you’re looking for a pet-friendly getaway, there are plenty of better options.

 Eleven Mile State Park

 Located about an hour west of Colorado Springs, near Lake George and in the high country of Park County, is Eleven Mile State Park.
-Centered around the 6 mile long Eleven Mile Reservoir this park offers amazing fishing both from the shoreline or trolling from a boat.
-There is also as plenty of space to explore in a kayak, sailboat, or on a standup paddle board.
+Centered around the 6-mile-long Eleven Mile Reservoir this park offers amazing fishing both from the shoreline or trolling from a boat.
+There is also plenty of space to explore in a kayak, sailboat, or on a standup paddle board.

 The marina provides fishing equipment, boats, kayaks, and canoes for rent so anyone can enjoy everything the park has to offer.
 Do, however, keep in mind that swimming is not permitted here.

 Encircling the reservoir are 335 campsites, mostly designed to support RVs or car campers.
 Many of which offer stunning views of the continental divide.
 In addition to all the reservoir activities, the park features a few hiking trails to enjoy.
 Hunting licenses for big game, small game, and waterfowl are available during their respective seasons.

 Just a few miles northwest of Eleven Mile State Park is another fantastic option for summer boating, fishing and hunting, Spinney Mountain State Park.
 The main feature of this park is a 2,500-acre reservoir celebrated for its northern pike, rainbows, cutthroats, and browns.

 Like at its neighboring park, hunting licenses for big and small game, and water fowl are also available during their respective seasons.
 The reservoir, with its staggering views of the Collegiate Peaks in the distance, is an ideal place to spend a day on the water whether you’re fishing, kayaking, or paddle boarding.